-The attached charts show a summary of the cost of the Family Death Benefit Allowance Fund and the Supplemental Family Death Benefit Allowance Fund from the inception of the plans to June 30, 2008.
+The charts that follow show a summary of the cost of the Family Death Benefit Allowance Fund and the Supplemental Family Death Benefit Allowance Fund from the inception of the plans to June 30, 2013.

 In the early years of the operation of the Family Death Benefit Allowance, the Department contribution rate was somewhat low.
 For this reason, a deficit in the contribution account gradually accumulated.
 Also, the extension of the \$120 benefit level in 1969 to current recipients temporarily compounded the deficit and produced abnormally high costs per member.
 To reverse these trends, a \$3.00 contribution rate was adopted in 1973 but was decreased to \$2.50 in 1981.
 Since that time, substantial reserves have been built up so that contributions were suspended in 1993.
-The experience table on pages 4 and 5 shows the cumulative monthly cost per member since 1970.
+The experience table on pages 4 and 5 shows the cumulative monthly cost per active covered member since 1970.
 In years 1970 through 1989 the Family Death Benefit level was \$120.
 After 1989, the benefit level increased to \$160.
 On February 18, 2003, the benefit level was increased to \$416 per person, subject to a maximum of \$1,170 per family.
 The increase was retroactive to July 1, 2001.
 The current cumulative experience in the table has been adjusted as if the benefit had always been \$416.
-The cumulative cost since 1970 is now \$5.22.
-Although contributions are currently suspended, based on this cumulative cost the most recent Department contribution rate of \$2.50 would support an individual Family Death Benefit of about \$200.
+The cumulative cost since 1970 of a \$416 benefit level is now \$4.86.